Meet Dr. Kaia Calbeck

 During her doctoral training at the University of Miami, she developed research interests in the manner which culture influences eating problems.
 While a doctoral student, she worked with a neuropsychologist and evaluated forensic patients.
 In a much different setting, she also enjoyed administering developmental assessments to preschool children.
 Additionally, she completed her internship at the University of South Florida, where she worked with University students and staff as well as conducted rotations at the Moffitt Cancer Center.
 While working at Moffit Cancer Center, she provided counseling and neuropsychological assessment with cancer patients.
 Dr. Calbeck then began her post-doctoral Fellowship at South Miami Hospital in Medical Psychology.

 In January, 2019, Dr. Calbeck moved her practice to Miami Beach after practicing in South Miami since 2002.
-In her private practice, she provides psychological, psychoeducational, and neuropsychological assessment and testing, and psychotherapy.
+In her private practice, she provides psychological, psychoeducational, and neuropsychological assessment and testing, and psychotherapy (see all services).
 Dr. Calbeck enjoys helping patients learn to use the power of the mind to gain insight and change unhelpful patterns.
 She enjoys working with many different client populations, ranging from children to senior citizens.

 She is on the medical staff of Baptist Hospital of Miami.
 Prior to opening her private practice, Dr. Calbeck worked for the Behavioral Medicine and Counseling Services Programs at South Miami Hospital, where she was widely consulted by a variety of specialists.
 She had the pleasure of working directly with medical patients as well as with staff members through the employee assistance program.
 While on staff at Baptist Hospital of Miami, she worked closely with Dr. Richard Hamilton, the director of the Brain Injury Program.